WebFlight/PDFParser/README.md

 # PDF Parser
 Welcome to the PDF Parser module.
-This module provicdes a series of java actions to read the contents and read and change the metadata of your PDF file.
+This module provides a series of java actions to read the contents and read and change the metadata of your PDF file.

 ![PDF Parser][1]